 - 2 teaspoons vanilla

 - ¾ cup dulce de leche

 - Preheat oven to 350º.
-Butter the sides and bottom of an 8 x 8 inch baking pan.
-Line the bottom with a sheet of parchment paper, and butter the parchment; set aside.
+Line an 8 x 8 pan with parchment paper and butter the sides.

 - In a medium bowl, whisk together the flour, salt and cocoa powder; set aside.

 - Place the chocolate and butter in a microwave safe bowl and microwave on medium power for about 2 minutes, whisking every 30 seconds until just melted.

 - Whisk sugars into warm chocolate mixture until incorporated.